pincente/qwen-code/README.autonomous.md

 - Primary responsibilities of the agent
 - Guidelines for decision making and code quality
 - Communication protocols for human interaction
+- OAuth authentication procedures
 - Git workflow expectations
 - Environment-specific information

+## OAuth Authentication

+The autonomous agent supports Qwen OAuth authentication through Telegram.
+When OAuth is required:

+1. The agent will send a notification with a URL and user code
+2. You'll need to visit the URL and enter the provided code
+3. Complete the authentication process in your browser
+4. Return to the Telegram chat and send "done" to confirm completion
+5. The agent will check if authentication was successful

+To use OAuth authentication:
+1. Set `selectedAuthType` to `qwen-oauth` in your settings
+2. Do not set a pre-configured `QWEN_OAUTH_TOKEN` if you want to use the interactive flow
+3. The agent will request authentication through Telegram when needed

+Alternatively, you can use a pre-configured token by setting the `QWEN_OAUTH_TOKEN` environment variable.

 ## Prerequisites